 If you know where you want to go, the next logical question is: how do I get there?
 When businesses decide to improve one of their key metrics, such as revenue or customer retention, they ask themselves the same question.

 Could a digital product roadmap be the answer?
 More importantly, is it even possible to use a digital product to achieve a specific business outcome?
-I sat down with Chris Pegg, Director of Business Analysis at GoKart Labs, to find out.
+I sat down with Chris Pegg, Director of Product Ownership at GoKart Labs, to find out.

 Interview with Chris Pegg